2024 D&D Rogue Revisited

 10th Level: Seasoned Burglar

 Your senses have been sharpened to always be in the lookout for danger.
-You gain a proficiency in the Perception skill, and as a reaction when you roll initiative, you can end the Surprised condition on yourself or one creature of your choice within 30 feet of you.
+You gain a proficiency in the Perception skill, in addition to the following benefits:

-In addition, as a reaction when you or a creature you can see within 5 feet of you triggers a nonmagical trap, you can delay that trap's activation until the end of your next turn.
+Trap Sense.
+As a reaction when you or a creature you can see within 5 feet of you triggers a nonmagical trap, you can delay that trap's activation until the end of your next turn.

 14th Level: Thief's Reflexes